Mathics3/mathics-django/README.rst

 If you just want to set the ``mathics.sqlite`` portion, you can use the environment variable ``MATHICS_DJANGO_DB``.

-Information for the onine-documentation comes from one of two places, ``DOC_USER_HTML_DATA_PATH`` if that exists and ``DOC_SYSTEM_HTML_DATA_PATH`` as fallback if that doesn't exist.
+Information for the online-documentation comes from one of two places, ``DOC_USER_HTML_DATA_PATH`` if that exists and ``DOC_SYSTEM_HTML_DATA_PATH`` as fallback if that doesn't exist.
 The latter is created when the package is built.
 The former allows for the